 The Company also requires an Associate to renew status each year by renewing as a Preferred Customer and continuing to sponsor New Associates or by purchasing a renewal pack.
 Prior to June 1998 the Associates renewed at the \$49.00, \$229.00, and \$568.00 levels.
+Currently, the Associate can renew at the \$29.00, \$200.00 or \$350.00 levels.
 The renewal packs were identical to the starter packs in the table above sold at the same price.
 If an Associate chose not to renew his Associate status he could continue to purchase the Company's products at the wholesale price and resell the products if he desired; however, he would not be qualified to earn commissions or bonuses under the Company's compensation plan.
-In May, 1998 the Company instituted its \$29.00 Preferred Customer Pack, which also provides a method of renewal of Associate status.
+In May 1998 the Company instituted its \$29.00 Preferred Customer Pack, which also provides a method of renewal of Associate status.

 Associates are also eligible to purchase upgrade packs.
-Upgrade packs are purchased at the \$229.00, \$339.00, \$568.00 and \$1,000.00 levels.
-The upgrade packs are identical to the like priced starter packs in the table above.
-Upgrade packs are accounted for as renewal packs as they renew an Associates membership for one year from the time of upgrade.
+Historically, upgrade packs were purchased at the \$229.00, \$339.00, \$568.00 and \$1,000.00 levels.
+Beginning June 1998 upgrade packs are priced at \$289.00, \$375.00, \$664.00 and \$1,000.00.
+Upgrade packs are accounted for as renewal packs as they renew an Associate's membership for one year from the time of upgrade.

-In May of 1998 the Company introduced a new starter and renewal kit priced at \$29.00 which consists of 16 promotional materials which would cost \$14.50 if purchased separately at their wholesale value.
+In May 1998, the Company introduced a new starter and renewal pack priced at \$29.00 which consists of 15 promotional materials which would cost \$14.50 if purchased separately at their wholesale value.

 Revenues are generally recognized when products or sales aids are shipped.
 The Company's revenues are based primarily on the wholesale prices of the products sold.
-The Company defers revenue received from the sale of promotional kits which is in excess of the wholesale value of the individual items included in such kits.
-Revenues from promotional kits are allocated between products and events admission based on the proportionate fair value of these items.
+The Company defers revenue received from the sale of promotional packs which is in excess of the wholesale value of the individual items included in such packs.
+Revenues from promotional packs are allocated between products and events admission based on the proportionate fair value of these items.
 Allocated event revenues are also deferred.
 All deferred revenue is amortized over a twelve-month period.
-Total deferred revenue was approximately \$521,200 and \$809,000 at December 31, 1996 and 1997, respectively.
+Total deferred revenue was approximately \$521,000 and \$809,000 at December 31, 1996 and 1997, respectively and was \$641,000 for the nine-month period ended September 30, 1998.
 The Company currently outsources all of its product manufacturing needs and all of its ingredients are supplied by outside vendors.